bufbuild-ru/docs/docs/breaking/rules/index.md

 }
 ```

+::: tip Note
-::: tip Unlike other field checks, this rule _doesn't_ apply to extensions.
+Unlike other field checks, this rule _doesn't_ apply to extensions.
 :::

 ### `FIELD_NO_DELETE_UNLESS_NAME_RESERVED`